Latest Look at the Digitex Futures User Interface

 Fast-forward to the present day and I’m living in Russia working with a dedicated team of 26 developers in SmartDec’s Moscow office.
 The testnet launch date of 30 November is almost upon us, but we’re confident of launching a truly great futures exchange.

 A lot of difficult decisions go into creating something that is great.
 A lot of smart people with a lot of opinions inevitably creates some bruised egos and raised voices along the way.
 But that’s all part of the process.
-And having been an integral part of the development process this time around, I’ve realized why most other cryptocurrency exchanges are as crappy as they are.
+And having been an integral part of the development process this time around, I’ve realised why most other cryptocurrency exchanges are as crappy as they are.
 Turns out it’s really f**king hard to build a really great product!

 But that’s exactly what we’ve done.
 And we’ve done it by focusing on the two things that matter most: the matching engine and the User Interface.
 Everything else is bells and whistles that can be added on later.
 The most important thing is that the exchange is robust with lightning-fast trade execution and that the user can submit trades quickly and easily.
 If we get those fundamentals right then we have the makings of a great exchange.
 That’s why I’ve focused most of my time so far on the trading interface.